-The superscripts q, g indicate that the breakdown is valid for both quarks q and gluons g.
+The superscripts q, q indicate that the breakdown is valid for both quarks q and gluons q.
 Most of the discussion in this section is related to the quark contributions, and we will omit the reference to the gluon part for the remainder of this subsection.
-The GFFs of quarks and gluons also depend on the renormalization scale μ^2 (associated with the hard scale Q^2 of the process) that we omit in the formalism for simplicity.
-The total GFFs, $A(t) = \sum_q A^q(t) + A^g(t)$ and analog for B(t) and D(t), are renormalization scale independent.

-The GFF are the entry into the mechanical and other properties of the protons.
-However, there is not a practical, direct way to measure these form factors as it would require measurements employing the graviton-proton interaction, a highly impractical proposition due to the extreme weakness of the gravitational interaction [58, 59].
-More recent theoretical development showed that the GFFs may be indirectly probed in deeply virtual Compton scattering (DVCS) [60].
-DVCS allows probing the proton's quark structure expressed in the GPDs, as the basis for the exploration of its mechanical or gravitational properties [61].
+The GFF are also normalization scale dependent (Q^2) that we omit in the formalism for simplicity.
+The GFF are the entry into the mechanical properties of the protons.
+However, there is not a practical, direct way to measure these form factors as it would require measurements employing the graviton-proton interaction, a highly impractical proposition due to the extreme weakness of the gravitational interaction [46].
+More recent theoretical development showed that the GFFs may be indirectly probed in deeply virtual Compton scattering (DVCS) [47].
+DVCS allows probing the proton's quark structure expressed in the GPDs, as the basis for the exploration of its mechanical or gravitational properties [48].

 The handbag diagram for the DVCS amplitude 3 contains contributions from non-local operators with collinear twist 2, 3, and 4, where the latter two can be neglected at large Q^2 .
 These operators can be expanded through the operator product expansion in terms of local operators with an infinite tower of J^{PC} quantum numbers.
 This includes operators with the quantum numbers of the graviton, so information about how the target would interact with a graviton is encoded within this tower.
-The GPDs H^q and E^q are mapped to the GFF $D^q(t)$, $A^q(t)$, and $J^q(t) = \frac{1}{2} A^q(t) + \frac{1}{2} B^q(t)$ in the Ji sum rule [60], involving the second Mellin moment of the GPD H^q and E^q as
+The GPDs H^q and E^q are mapped to the gravitational form factors $D^q(t)$, $A^q(t)$, and $J^q(t)$ in the Ji sum rule [47], involving the second Mellin moment of the GPD H^q and E^q as

-$$\int dx \, x [H^q(x,\xi,t) + E^q(x,\xi,t)] = 2J^q(t), \tag{7}$$
+$$\int dx \, x [H^q(x,\xi,t) + E^q(x,\xi,t)] = 2J^q(t),$$